xenomeno/Mountain-Car/README.md

 # Mountain Car

 The car is moving in the mountain described by the curve y = sin(3 * x).
 It is drawn for the interval x[-1.2,0.5].
-The car start randomly between [-0.6,-0.4] with zero velocity which may range from [-0.7, 0.7].
-Each time step the reward is -1 until the goal 0.5 is reached.
+The car starts randomly between [-0.6,-0.4] with zero velocity which may range from [-0.7, 0.7].
+Each time step the reward is -1 until the goal on the right(0.5) is reached.
 When hitting on the left(-1.2) the car is reset to zero speed.
 The actions on each time step are: full throttle forward, full reverse and no throttle with values [-1,0,1].
 Each time step the position and speed are updated by the rules:

-Position = Position + Speed, -1.2, 0.5
+Position = Position + Speed

 Speed = Speed + 0.001 * Action - 0.0025 * cos(3 * Position)

+# Differential Semi-Gradient SARSA

 ![](Fig10_1_MountainCar_Movement_Episode9000.gif)

-# Differential Semi-Gradient SARSA